-As of September 30, 2023 March 31, 2024, we had \$523.6 million \$483.9 million of cash, cash equivalents and short-term investments.
+As of March 31, 2024 June 30, 2024, we had \$483.9 million \$438.1 million of cash, cash equivalents and short-term investments.
 Our short-term investments consist of U.S. Treasury securities, U.S. Government agency securities and highly rated, investment-grade corporate debt securities.

-In May 2022 March 2024 we entered into a the Oxford Loan and Security Agreement (the "Oxford Loan Agreement") with Oxford Finance LLC the (or "Oxford" the "Lender" or "Oxford").
-Upon closing which upsized our existing term loan facility to a total size of \$150.0 million of available non-dilutive capital.
-Pursuant to the Oxford Loan Agreement, we drew \$10.0 million, and in the first quarter of 2023 we decided to forego drawing an additional \$40.0 million available Term Loan of \$20.0 million and may borrow up to us. \$70.0 million at our option upon the satisfaction of certain conditions related to the development of bexotegras.
-A further \$50.0 million \$50.0 million may become be made available to us \$25.0 million upon at the achievement sole discretion of pre-determined development milestones and \$25.0 million at Oxford's discretion.
+In March 2024 we entered into the Oxford Loan Agreement with Oxford Finance LLC the (or the "Lender" or "Oxford") which upsized our existing term loan facility to a total size of \$150.0 million of available non-dilutive capital.
+Pursuant to the Oxford Loan Agreement, we drew an additional Term Loan of \$20.0 million and may borrow up to \$70.0 million at our option upon the satisfaction of certain conditions related to the development of bexotegrast.
+A further \$50.0 million may be made available to us at the sole discretion of Lender.
+See Note 7 to the Notes to our condensed financial statements of this Report for more information.